Colorado Tree Spade | Large Tree Moving and Transplanting

 Fri, April 12, 2019 04:49 AM By info

-Did you know moving trees by spade increases the chances of survival by over 50% compared to burlapped or bagged trees?
-When you move a tree by spading, you minimize the distrubtion of the roots in the soil, which keeps the roots moist, and strong.
+Did you know tree spading increases the chances of survival by over 50% compared to burlapped or bagged trees?
+When you move a tree by spading, you minimize the distribution of the roots in the soil, which keeps the roots moist, and strong.
 Compared to balled and burlapped trees which jostle, shake and dehydrate rootballs.
-Regardless of how you move your tree, here are some tips to ensure your investment lasts.
+Regardless of how you move your tree, this guide includes tree care and watering tips to ensure your investment lasts.

 Water - Water - Water!